shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

    - When context doesn't have clear indicators
    - Use of UNCERTAIN is appropriate when genuinely unclear

-4) **Missing ECLI:**
+4) **Missing ECLI when not explicitly stated:**
-   - ECLI null even when mentioned in source
+   - ECLI null when not mentioned in source (acceptable)
-   - Acceptable - ECLI often not explicitly stated
+   - If ECLI explicitly in source and extraction null → MINOR issue

+5) **Incorrect sequencing:**
+   - decisionSequence has gaps (e.g., 1, 2, 4)
+   - decisionSequence has duplicates (e.g., 1, 2, 2, 3)
+   - decisionSequence doesn't start at 1

 ---